mlbonniec/OnBoardingKit/README.md

 ![Cover](https://github.com/mlbonniec/OnBoardingKit/assets/29955402/db543528-b91e-4d28-ab30-e7a9e92272de)
-*These views are original Apple views, recreated using the library.*
+*All of these views are original Apple views, recreated using the library.*

 # OnBoardingKit